Malaria Eradication Scientific Alliance

 The Malaria Eradication Scientific Alliance (MESA) is an organization founded on the research carried out by the Malaria Eradication Research Agenda (malERA). "malERA" was a project carried out by the scientific community to identify the steps and future research that must be done in order to eradicate malaria.
 It was created after the Malaria Forum in 2007, hosted by the Bill and Melinda Gates Foundation, reestablished malaria eradication as a long-term goal. "malERA" first launched in 2008, and resulted in a research and development agenda which was published in a PLoS Medicine magazine in 2011.
 MESA was formed in 2012 to continue the goals of malERA through research and development of methods to fight malaria.
+Its secretariat is located in the Barcelona Institute for Global Health.

 Goals

 As stated on the MESA website, MESA aims to "advance the science of malaria eradication by providing the community with a dedicated hub to track research, share relevant resources, and showcase examples of elimination programs".
 MESA does this through the pioneering of new ideas, managing knowledge and research, support of research projects through funding, and monitoring progress.